userbradley/actions-documenter/docs/index.md

     You can replace the version (so `@v1.0.0`) with `${{version}}` so when the command line tool is run, it will find and replace so you don't need to update it everywhere when releasing a new version

+## Create a single example

+Now create an example in the example folder on how to use the action in a specific way and update the configuration file